 Travelling Plans: Our plan is to stay in this area until Christmas or New Years.
 Details of our next destination are yet to be confirmed.

 To head back to the beginning of our journey, and the moment we decided to sell all of our possessions to travel the world, click here.

 To see many travelling photos and to learn about where we are travelling, please follow our Facebook and Instagram accounts by clicking on the appropriate icon in the right hand column.

 To learn about where I have previously traveled, visit my Countries Page.

-To see all of my blog post headings on one page, head over to my Blog Post Menu.
+To see all of my blog post headings on one page, (including all of the ones about letting our stuff go) head over to my Blog Post Menu.

 To email me directly, please do so anytime at firstname.lastname@example.org.

 If you like my writing, and want to follow along on our journey, please put your email address in the right hand column to subscribe.
 That way all of my posts will go straight to your email inbox:)